ozum/hapi-locale/README-JSDOC.md

 hapi-locale
 ===========
-Hapi.js plugin for helping to determine requested locale using configuration.
-It is used by hapi18n plugin.
+Configurable plugin for determine request language in hapi.js applications.

 **This module is in alpha version.
 Incompatible changes may happen in future versions.
 Providing options explicitly and not using default values may be a wise choice**